How to Get Access?

-For further use, there is a three-parties legal agreement required with the operator of the Tier-1 system and the Research Foundation - Flanders (FWO) as the legal entity of the VSC.
-You will be billed only for the computing time used and reserved disk space, according to the following rates:
+After the exploratory period, a three-party legal agreement involving the Tier-1 Administrative Coordinator and the Research Foundation - Flanders (FWO) as the legal entity of the VSC is required.
+Billing will be based on the computing time used, and the storage capacity reserved, with rates as follows:

 (*) Users at federal public (research) institutions may also apply for project-based access to the Tier-1 system.
 The available free compute time for this category is limited to 10% per cut-off period.

 These prices include the university overhead and basic support from the Tier-1 support staff, but no advanced level support by specialised staff.